Derderderr/ICOA-2026-write-ups/Solutions/Steg/Stuck-in-Your-Head/README.md

 ## Solution

 We got rickrolled, listen to the .mp3 file, notice there's the classical morse code sound inside.
-Open it with Audacity and switch to the spectrom view, we can see its structure:
+Open it with Audacity and switch to the spectrom view, we can see its structure (I have set the set the min and max frequency to 900 - 950 in the spectrum setting to have a clearer view:

 ![Spectrum](Stuck-in-Your-Head_1)